Resources and Technologies

-Currently two main (innovative) aviation technologies are being pursued: Hydrogen and battery-electric powered aircraft.
+At present, there are two main (innovative) aviation technologies that are pursued: Hydrogen and battery-electric powered aircraft.
 Both have a significant potential to reduce air traffic related GHG emissions in the future, especially non-CO2 effects.
 However, both options require intensive further work of research and development before they can be introduced as mature and commercially viable aircraft technologies.
-From today's perspective this will take more than a decade.
+From today’s perspective this will take more than a decade.

 Moreover, they require the implementation of a separate fuel / energy supply infrastructure (e.g. liquid hydrogen) as well as the development for corresponding production and storage infrastructure to produce hydrogen or electrical energy from renewable energies on a large-scale.

-The use of hydrogen in aircraft, especially if it is intended to exceed the deployment in auxiliary turbines or on-board power supply, necessitate more advanced technological, infrastructural, and operational developments which go beyond to-day's standard of technology.
-To successfully incorporate liquid hydrogen in a commercial aircraft, essential components such as fuel tanks and crucial parts of the propulsion system must be completely redesigned.
+The use of hydrogen in aircraft, especially if it is intended to exceed the deployment in auxiliary power units or on-board power supply, necessitate more advanced technological, infrastructural, and operational developments which go beyond today’s standard of technology.
+To successfully incorporate (liquid) hydrogen in a commercial aircraft, essential components such as fuel tanks and crucial parts of the propulsion system must be completely redesigned.

 Furthermore, the use of battery-electric aircraft requires the appropriate airport infrastructure for charging or rapid replacement of batteries.
 This type of infrastructure, comparable to that of hydrogen, should at the very least be available at the central hubs in the respective route network of the individual airlines so that electric aircraft be used as efficiently and comprehensively as possible.

 Depending on how the utilization of hydrogen aircraft evolves, the infrastructure for battery-electric aircraft would – in a transition period at the very least – coexist with hydrogen and the current kerosene infrastructure.
-Such a ternary fuel infrastructure, in other words the co-existence of three energy supply infrastructures, would substantially differentiate itself from today’s aviation fuel infrastructure, which is consistently accessible on a worldwide scale.
+Such a ternary fuel infrastructurewould substantially differentiate itself from today’s aviation fuel infrastructure, which is consistently accessible on a worldwide scale.